StefannKoo/Virtual-Book-Library/README.md

 Once the user is logged in, he can search books by author, name, or keyword.
 On the left side of the page, the user can see lists of books that he has read and lists of books that he wants to read.

 <img src="gifs/read-want-read.gif" height="250px" width="600px" >

+When the user searches for books, all books that match the search will be displayed.
+User can click on the button "Want to read" if he wants to read that book or "Read it" if he read the book.
+The option to delete a book is only available to administrators.